Preventing homeless animals: Have a conversation about your wishes

 What breaks my heart in these situations is that no arrangements were made to be sure the animals would be taken care of when this happens.
 Granted, unexpected and unfortunate things happen.
-No one is to blame.
+This is why we created our Legacy Care program at Forever Loved.

 No arrangements were made to be sure the animals would be taken care of, should a family member pass away.